plone/Products.CMFEditions/doc/old-changelog.rst

-- Corrected bugs in ``RetainWorkflowStateAndHistory`` modifier and the modifier registry avoiding the review state and the workflow history from beeing retained on retrieve and revert.
+- Corrected bugs in ``RetainWorkflowStateAndHistory`` modifier and the modifier registry avoiding the review state and the workflow history from being retained on retrieve and revert.

 Features added